 Pepe and Mila are an adorable dog-cat duo.
 It’s the end of a beautiful day and Pepe and Mila are tired.
 As kids read the story of the duo getting ready for bed, they can lift and pull flaps to help Pepe and Mila clean up their toys, brush their teeth, take a bath, and more to get read for a good night’s sleep.
 If you fall in love with this duo, which I’m sure you will, you’ll be happy to know author Kawamura has written a whole collection about them.

 Cucú-tras by Francesca Ferri

 In case you didn’t know, like me, ‘cucú-tras’ is the Spanish way to say ‘peek-a-boo!’
 Cucú-tras is the first of this lift-the-flap “peek-a-boo” series by Francesca Ferri.
 Hiding behind paws or feathers or hooves you’ll find a dog, a cat, a cow, a hen, and many more!
-Ferri’s other peek-a-boo books include Cucú-tras de mascotas, Cucú-tras de la selva, and Cucú-tras del mar.
+Ferri’s other peek-a-boo Spanish books for toddlers include Cucú-tras de mascotas, Cucú-tras de la selva, and Cucú-tras del mar.

 Spanish Books for Preschool & Early Elementary Kids